matiaet98/getdolar/README.md

-This app is for getting the blue USD value (don't ask, Argentina stupid shit) and send it through a notification on your phone using the Alertzy app.
+This app is for getting the blue USD value (don't ask, it's Argentina) and send it through a notification on your phone using the Alertzy app.